-in millions of CZK 31 December 2021 31 December 2020 Financial liabilities: Non-current payable from gas network construction 81 67 Non-current payable from IT projects implementation 46 - Total financial payables within other non-current liabilities 127 67 Non-financial liabilities: Deferred income from government grants 206 216 Other non-current liabilities 6 9 Total non-financial payables within other non-current liabilit ies 212 225 Total 339 292
+in millions of CZK 31 December 2022 31 December 2021 Financial liabilities: Non-current payable from gas network construction 80 81 Non-current payable from IT projects implementation 26 46 Total financial payables within other non-current liabilities 106 127 Non-financial liabilities: Deferred income from government grants 211 206 Other non-current liabilities 3 6 Total non-financial payables within other non-current liabilitie s 214 212 Total 320 339

-Government grants were provided in 1999 for the development of the gas network.
-They were recognised as deferred income and are credited to profit or loss (Other income) on a straight-line basis over the expected useful lives of the related assets.
-The current part of government grants amounted to CZK 10 million as at 31 December 2021 (as at 31 December 2020: CZK 10 million) and was included in the Trade and Other payable.
-The respective income from government grants was recognised in the profit or loss line Other income and amounted to CZK 10 million in the year ended 31 December 2021 (2020: CZK 10 million).
+The main part of government grants was provided in 1999 for the development of the gas network.
+The Group also received a government grant for construction of LNG stations in 2022 in the amount of CZK 14 million.
+Government grants were recognised as deferred income and are credited to profit or loss (Other income) on a straight-line basis over the expected useful lives of the related assets.
+The current part of government grants amounted to CZK 10 million as at 31 December 2022 (as at 31 December 2021: CZK 10 million) and was included in the Trade and Other payable.
+The respective income from government grants was recognised in the profit or loss line Other income and amounted to CZK 10 million in the year ended 31 December 2022 (2021: CZK 10 million).